Cincinnati-Design-LAB/architour/src/content/buildings/cuvier-press-club.md

 date_of_completion: "1861"
 style: Italianate
 architect: Samuel Hannaford & Edwin Anderson
-significance: It is the oldest surviving residence designed by Samuel Hannaford.
 historic_status: Listed on NRHP on October 26, 1972
 renovations: >-
   In 1973, the building was converted into senior citizens center, and a